Ex-Trump lawyer Cohen likely to cooperate as his attorneys leave case: Sources

-As attorneys for Michael Cohen rush to meet Judge Kimba Wood's Friday deadline to complete a privilege review of over 3.7 million documents seized in the April 9 raids of Cohen's New York properties and law office, a source representing this matter has disclosed to ABC News that the law firm handling the case for Cohen is not expected to represent him going forward.
+Michael Cohen, President Donald Trump's longtime confidant and former personal attorney, is likely to cooperate with federal investigators, as his lawyers are expected to leave the case, sources said.

-To date, Cohen has been represented by Stephen Ryan and Todd Harrison of the Washington and New York firm, McDermott, Will & Emery LLP.
+To date, Cohen has been represented by Stephen Ryan and Todd Harrison of the Washington and New York firm, McDermott, Will & Emery LLP, but a source representing this matter has disclosed to ABC News that they are not expected to represent him going forward.
+Ryan declined to comment.

+A source familiar with the matter tells ABC News that among the reasons for Cohen's change in counsel is a fee dispute.

 No replacement counsel has been identified as of this time.

-Cohen, now with no legal representation, is likely to cooperate with federal prosecutors in New York, sources said.
+Cohen, who is under federal investigation now with no legal representation, is likely to cooperate with federal prosecutors in Manhattan, sources said.
 This development, which is believed to be imminent, will likely hit the White House, family members, staffers and counsels hard.

+Two sources who are familiar with a warrant in the case told ABC News in April that federal agents were hunting for records tied to Cohen's personal business dealings and secret deals with Trump's alleged mistresses, media organizations and the 2016 presidential campaign.

+Cohen's attorney at the time of the raids released a terse statement shortly after the April raids arguing that the seized documents included "the unnecessary seizure of protected attorney-client communications between a lawyer and his clients."

+"These government tactics are also wrong because Mr. Cohen has cooperated completely with all government entities," Stephen Ryan said.

+Two days after the raids, Cohen told ABC News: "I just want my stuff back."

-After the federal raids on Cohen's properties, President Trump lashed out in a tweet, writing, "Attorney-client privilege is dead!"
+President Trump also lashed out in a tweet, writing, "Attorney-client privilege is dead!"

 He told reporters at the White House that the move against his longtime personal attorney, which he likened to a break-in, was a "disgraceful situation."